Everything you need to know about the different types of flexible working and your right to request a change in office hours.

 Generally, Heather will stick to usual office hours of 9am to 5.30pm when she’s working from home – although this isn’t set in stone.

-She also feels flexible working has improved the relationship with her employer because it demonstrates she can be trusted to work independently.
+She also feels flexible working has improved her relationship with her employer because it demonstrates she can be trusted to work independently.

 According to Sarah Jackson, chief executive of Working Families, life in ‘time-wealthy’ families is less pressured with relationships under less strain and wellbeing levels higher.

-“Parents are clear about the benefits brought by a more balanced fit between family life and work,” she says.
+“Parents are clear about the benefits brought by a more balanced fit between family life and work,” said Jackson.

 What is flexible working?